Hrianghmun: Religion

 All the villagers follow Christianity.
 There are three churches: Zomi Baptist Church, Evangelical Baptist Convention Church, and the Presbyterian Church of India.

-Institutions and public properties

-Institutions and public properties: Agawuadi Centre I & II; one crochet centre; Sarva Siksha Abhyan primary school owned by the central government, Government Primary and Government Middle School, one private Middle English Medium School, Bethel English Medium School owned by the Evangelical Baptist Convention Church; one playground; one community hall; and three village council members.

 Culture

 Hiangmun Memorial Cup

 During 18 December 1968 to January 1972, the village was grouped to Mimbung village.
 Since then, the villagers organised a football tournament in memory of re-construction of the Hiangmun village between Christmas and New year.
 After the ended of the grouping in 1972, the camped villagers went back to their village and constructed a new Hiangmun within the old village.
 The younger and the older villagers yearned for their olden days.
 The poem "Mimbang Pianna Hiangtui Vangkhua" was recited by some young villagers.
 This poem is the theme song of the memorial cup: